“Let’s find some beautiful places and get lost together.” –Unknown

 Visit Monticello

-Located in Charlottesville, Virginia, Monticello is the home of Thomas Jefferson our Nation’s third President, Founding Father, principal author of the Declaration of Independence, diplomat, and architect.
+Located in Charlottesville, Virginia, Monticello is the home of Thomas Jefferson, our Nation’s third President, Founding Father, principal author of the Declaration of Independence, diplomat, and architect.
 Monticello is still, to this day, a reflection of Mr. Jefferson’s love of architecture and gardening.
-Perched on a mountain above Charlottesville, there are sweeping views in every direction, lovely gardens to stroll through, and friendly docents and Jeffersonian experts always ready to teach you the history of the place and answer your questions when you visit.
+Perched on a mountain above Charlottesville, there are sweeping views in every direction, lovely gardens to stroll through, and friendly docents and Jeffersonian experts always ready to teach you the history of the place and answer your questions.
 Before you visit, check the website at www.monticello.org for ticketing and helpful hints for your visit.
-If you’re a history buff, love architecture or gardening, Monticello is a great way to spend several hours.
+If you’re a history buff, and love architecture or gardening, Monticello is a great way to spend several hours.

 Pick your own fruit

 There is nothing better than picking your own fruit right from the tree.
-If you are looking to pick your own or grab fresh harvests already picked and ready to go, visit the farms below.
-Be sure to check out their websites for the crops in season and the wonderful goodies you can enjoy like apple cider and apple cider donuts!
+If you want to pick your own or grab fresh harvests already picked and ready to go, visit the farms below.
+Check out their websites for the in season crops and the wonderful goodies you can enjoy like apple cider and apple cider donuts!

 Find them at www.chilesfamilyorchards.com